Robert W. Futhey402.978.5267

 Q: Can an establishment apply/receive one license that covers multiple locations?

 A: Unlike some other states, Nebraska does not issue “master” licenses for multiple locations operated by the same entity – each location must apply for a new liquor license.

 Q: Does the establishment need to sell food in order to receive any particular license type?

 A: For retail liquor licenses, there are no minimum food sales that are required for the establishment.
 For instance, a bar and a family restaurant can have the same category of liquor license.

 Q: Are there any other types of licenses or permits needed to operate a restaurant or bar?

 A: Most local jurisdictions do not require a business license or permit to operate, although the establishment will need to obtain a Sales Tax Permit from the Nebraska Department of Revenue.
 Health permits are issued by the Nebraska Department of Health.

 The above guidance is intended to provide general guidance on how to obtain a liquor license in Nebraska.
 It’s recommended to work with a licensed attorney experienced in assisting clients with obtaining a liquor license, should you need further assistance.

-Fraser Stryker’s Liquor Licensing and Compliance attorneys routinely assist both national and locally based restaurants, bars, and other retail concepts in connection with obtaining liquor licenses.
-Please reach out to Robert Futhey with questions or to learn more about the Nebraska liquor licensing process.
+Fraser Stryker’s Liquor Licensing and Compliance attorneys routinely assist both national and locally-based restaurants, bars, and other retail concepts in connection with obtaining liquor licenses.
+Please reach out with questions or to learn more about the Nebraska liquor licensing process.